"Miziwekamig manidoog ogii-an'oonaawaan bemaadizinijin bebakaan inwewinan. Mii onow gaaizhi-miinigoziyang wenji-apiitendamang apane."

 The University of Minnesota Morris Anishinaabe Language Immersion Camp offers an exploration of language learning opportunities for students to enhance their language skills and further their knowledge of Anishinaabemowin.
 The course offers exposure to effective immersion settings that support language speakers and creates pathways to becoming fluent speakers.

 University of Minnesota students only: Please also register for NAIS 3220, 2 credits, Summer Session through your MyU portal Academics tab.
 Contact Gabe Desrosiers email@example.com for instructor approval and the course permission number.
 Students must be available for all class sessions.
 Students will earn 2 credits for successful completion of course requirements.
 Readings and some coursework will occur outside of class time.

-Marcus Ammesmaki - An experienced teacher of Anishinaabemowin at a variety of levels, Marcus has been heavily involved with Ojibwemotaadidaa and Grassroots Indigenous Media immersion camps.
+Marcus Ammesmaki is an experienced teacher of Anishinaabemowin at a variety of levels, Marcus has been heavily involved with Ojibwemotaadidaa and Grassroots Indigenous Media immersion camps.
 Marcus served as Fond du Lac Tribal and Community College interim language instructor and Misaabekong K-3 Immersion School aid.
 He is a member of the Fond du Lac Band of Lake Superior Chippewa Language Advisory Committee.